danielsaidi/website_danielsaidi/_posts/2020/2020-06-05-keychain-access.md

 ## The basics

-The device keychain lets us store small amounts of data outside of our application.
-This lets the data stick around even if a user reinstalls the application.
+The device keychain can be used to small amounts of data outside of our applications.
+This lets data stick around even if a user reinstalls an application.
 The data can also be backed up and restored by encrypted backups.

-Although we can use the keychain with vanilla Swift, it's not very convenient.
-Therefore, the [SwiftKeychainWrapper]({{page.repo}}) project is nice, since it lets you use the keychain much like you use `UserDefaults`.
+However, working with the keychain is not very convenient.
+Therefore, the [SwiftKeychainWrapper]({{page.repo}}) project is nice, since it lets us use the keychain like `UserDefaults`.

-This project is well written, but unfortunately not maintained.
-To not depend on an outdated repository and avoid external dependencies, I have added the source code to my [SwiftKit]({{page.lib}}) library and bumped it up to the latest Swift version.
+This project is well written, but not maintained.
+To not depend on an outdated repository and avoid external dependencies, I have added the source code to my [SwiftKit]({{page.lib}}) library and migrated it to the latest Swift version.
 You can find the source code [here]({{page.source}}).

+Although you shouldn't overuse the keychain, it can be a lifesaver in certain situations, where data must be around even if the application is deleted.
+Just be careful with how you use it.

 ## Making it abstract

-To avoid having to depend on the `KeychainWrapper` class, I have created a couple of protocols that lets me better control how the keychain is used.
+To avoid having to depend on the library's `KeychainWrapper`, I have created a couple of protocols that lets us better control how the keychain is used.

-To read from the keychain, I have a `KeychainReader` protocol:
+To read from the keychain, I use a `KeychainReader` protocol:

 ```swift
 public protocol KeychainReader: AnyObject {